-Awarded to an incoming freshman who has applied to the Studio Art program for full-time study and who demonstrates financial need.
-Recipient must be a Cayuga County resident with a high school average of at least 80 or a minimum 3.0 GPA.
+Awarded to an incoming freshman who has applied to the Studio Art program for full-time study and who demonstrates

 Ruth Penchoen Memorial Scholarship

 Awarded first to a student attending the London Theatre Program, then to a student attending any of the other international study/travel courses.
 Deadline for application by essay is September 30 for each academic year.